Stone-Path-Engineering/demo-pic18/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Logs and console output**
+If applicable, add console logs or other types of debug information.

 **Environment (please complete the following information):**

     - OS: [e.g. Windows, Running Docker on Windows]